anoved/ReadingListReader/README.md

 This script outputs HTML for a very plain web page which displays your Reading List.
 Add some styles and some HTTP headers and maybe you could run it on your Mac's web server.

+## readinglist2pocket.py

+Uses Pocket Oauth2 library to gain access token to [Pocket](https://getpocket.com/).
+Afterwards, loops through unread reading list entries and bulk adds them to Pocket library.

+To begin, please find copy the `consumer_key` in the Pocket developer portal: https://getpocket.com/developer/apps.

+*Open Issues*: `redirect_uri` usage.
+See **Wishlist**.

 ---

 # Wishlist

 - Allow deletion and/or mark-as-read of Reading List items.
 Naïvely overwriting `~/Library/Safari/Bookmarks.plist` with a modified plist accomplishes this, albeit without propagating changes to synced browsers/devices.
 Alternatively, use GUI scripting to remove items auto-manually (more compatible, but likely more visually distracting).
+- Currently the solution implemented for **readinglist2pocket.py** is hacky.
+The `redirect_uri` field is not used, because there is no URI to return to.
+This could lead to potential phishing vulnerabilities.
+In an ideal solution, we would have a separate server/socket set up to serve as the `redirect_uri` and validate the OAuth request.

 ---